tyconsulting/blog.tyang.github.io/_posts/2016-10-14-feeding-your-power-bi-reports-from-azure-functions.md

 https://gist.github.com/tyconsulting/99f44feff3dbf1287ababa9d652b3064

-I have configured the function authorization level to “Function” which means I need to pass an API key when invoking the  function.
+I have configured the function authorization level to "Function" which means I need to pass an API key when invoking the  function.
 I also need to pass the Azure subscription Id via the URL.
 To test, I’m using the Invoke-WebRequest cmdlet and see if I can retrieve the Azure VMs information:
-<pre language="PowerShell">$Request = (Invoke-WebRequest -Uri 'https://yourfunctionapp.azurewebsites.net/api/GetAzureVMs?code=xyzbe8da45lqedkh2fk31m4jep61aali&amp;subscriptionId=2699bb49-076d-4f94-987e-a6a41ef17c3f' -UseBasicParsing -Method Get).content
+<pre language="PowerShell">$Request = (Invoke-WebRequest -Uri 'https://yourfunctionapp.azurewebsites.net/api/GetAzureVMs?code=xyzbe8da45lqedkh2fk31m4jep61aali&subscriptionId=2699bb49-076d-4f94-987e-a6a41ef17c3f' -UseBasicParsing -Method Get).content
 $Request
 </pre>
 As you can see, the request body content contains a HTML output which contains a table for the Azure VM information